 When you’re choosing the paint colour for this room, remember that neutrals are always best.
-And depending on the colour scheme of your furniture, you could opt for the right shade that accentuates the accessories and everything in it.
+And depending on the colour scheme of your furniture, you could opt for the right shade that accentuates the accessories and other elements in the room.
 Only, keep in mind that paint colour reflects differently depending on the time of day.
 It is always best to try a sample on the wall at different times of day before deciding on the colour.
 The colour will also reflect differently, depending on the part of the room which has more natural light streaming in.
 These are all points to keep in mind.

 Warm hues like gold and chestnut create an inviting, appealing atmosphere in the space.
 However, don’t overdo the gold as too much of it will look intimidating.
 Rooms with metallic accents usually present better in the evenings, so if you’ve got too many then during the day, the space will seem out of place.

-Make sure you keep coffee table books that are easy to pick up and browse through quickly.
+Make sure you keep coffee-table books that are easy to pick up and browse through quickly.

-If you prefer a minimalist colour scheme, just one leather item like an armchair or a single seater sofa can add warmth to the space.
+If you prefer a minimalist colour scheme, just one leather item like an armchair or a single-seater sofa can add warmth to the space.

 Photo frames with images of your favourite memories, whether they be black and white or colour, instantly adds a personal touch to any space.

 Mix up your old pieces with new contemporary furnishings to create a sense of familiarity.